Think That Can Go Down the Drain? Think again.

-3. Pour fats, oils and grease after it has cooled into a container, such as an empty glass jar or coffee can.
+3. Pour fats, oils and grease after they have cooled into a container, such as an empty glass jar or coffee can.
 Once the container is full, secure the lid and place it in the trash.
-For large volumes, call 805 –986-6661 for recycling options.
+For large volumes, call Courtney Kenlocke, Water Resource Inspector, at 805–986-6661 for recycling options.

 4. Use sink strainers to catch food items, and then empty the strainer into the trash.

 Are There Any Tips for Deep-Frying a Turkey?